koshachya-myata/Data_Center_Simulation/README.md

 - **Database Integration (ClickHouse)**: Code is provided to create a database and table in ClickHouse.

 - **Superset Dashboard**: An archive with a Superset dashboard is available, providing intuitive visualizations and analytics for simulations or inference.
-Archive must be exported to superset
+Archive must be exported to superset.
+Archive in `external/DC_dashboard.zip`.

 ### Requirements: